Minimum Cow Protection Standards ISKCON LAW 507

 A dying cow should be kept as comfortable as possible and given as much association and transcendental sound vibrations as possible.
 There should be access to water and food.

-Calf mortality rate should be no greater than 5%, the achievable standard.
+The calf mortality rate should be no greater than 5%, the achievable standard.

 Permitted

-Daily Observation of Herd : For larger herds with a shortage of cowherds it is acceptable for the health check to be done weekly.
+Daily Observation of Herd: For larger herds with a shortage of cowherds it is acceptable for the health check to be done weekly.
 Daily counting is still required.

 Fencing :

-Barbed wire permitted in areas of low pressure and where other types of fencing would be impractical to use, but should not be used where animals are concentrated.
+Barbed wire is permitted in areas of low pressure and where other types of fencing would be impractical to use, but should not be used where animals are concentrated.

 Not Allowed

-Transferring Ownership : Transferring of ownership or the use of cows where all the minimum standards aren’t observed.
+Transferring Ownership: Transferring of ownership or the use of cows where all the minimum standards aren’t observed.

 Death due to the following conditions :

-Failure to provide adequate feed, shelter, safety measures and health care.
+Failure to provide adequate feed, shelter, safety measures, and health care.

 Performing euthanasia